 Derek is a sought after speaker in both industry and academic settings, and he has presented extensively on legal developments in the franchising sector for over 20 years.
 He has, in 2013, been appointed an adjunct lecturer at Griffith University.

-Derek has been named in The Australian Financial Review's Best Lawyers® in 2014 - 2016 as one of Australia's best lawyers in the Franchise Law category.
+Derek has been named in The Australian Financial Review's Best Lawyers® as one of Australia's best lawyers in the Franchise Law category.

 - preparation, review and improvement of franchising documentation;